What we do

 REACH intervention

 This small clinical trial examined the effects of an intensive rehabilitation program (in-person treatment sessions with an occupational therapist plus an individualized home exercise program on an App) versus the App alone.
 It was funded by the National Scleroderma Foundation.
-The publication can be found here
+The publication can be found here.

 REACT intervention

 This one-arm clinical trial was designed to test the feasibility and preliminary effects of an in-person occupational therapy intervention for people with scleroderma.
 It was funded by an NIH Center grant at the University of Alabama.
-The publication can be found here
+The publication can be found here.

 Exergaming

 Limited upper extremity (UE) function has impacted daily activities in people with scleroderma.
 Our team developed a gaming device for scleroderma patients to exercise their hands and arms to improve their UE function.
 We examined the feasibility and usability of exergaming with the intent of enhancing engagement in home exercise.
-The publication can be found here
+The publication can be found here.

 Very little is known about perceived cognitive changes and how these changes impact everyday life in people with scleroderma.
 We first conducted focus groups to explore how people with scleroderma experience cognitive difficulties.
 We then conducted an online survey to investigate the associations of perceived cognitive function with symptoms and daily functioning in a larger sample size.
 This project was funded by a Dan Barry Research Grant at UM (PI Chen; Mentor Murphy).
-The publication can be found here.
+The publications can be found here and here.

 Other Projects